 Health & Safety

 Safety is the Number One Priority at Weldin Construction.
+Weldin Construction has been awarded the 2013 and 2014 Alaska Governors Safety Award of Excellence.
 Our primary concern is the protection of the safety and health of employees, subcontractors, and the general public.
-Weldin Construction has developed a comprehensive Corporate Health and Safety Program which specifically addresses the following topics:
+Weldin Construction has developed a comprehensive Corporate Health and Safety Program, which specifically addresses the following topics:

 - General Health and Safety Procedures*